The National Anthem (Benjamin Britten): Instrumentation

 Britten arranged the anthem for an SATB chorus and an orchestra consisting of two flutes, two oboes, two clarinets in B-flat, two bassoons; four horns in F, two trumpets in C, three trombones, one tuba; a percussion section that includes timpani, cymbals, side drum, bass drum; and strings.

 Notable performances

 The piece was performed by Britten and the English Chamber Orchestra, along with the overture The Building of the House, at the openings of two English concert halls in 1967.

 The Queen Elizabeth Hall

 The Queen Elizabeth Hall (QEH) is a purpose-built music venue on the South Bank in London which opened in March 1967.
 Britten prepared a reduced orchestration of his arrangement for the ECO to play at the opening concert.

 Snape Maltings

 Snape Maltings is a converted industrial building in Suffolk.
 The Queen presided over its opening as a concert hall in June 1967 and its reopening after fire in 1970.

+Royal Albert Hall

+Beginning in 2010, it has been played each year at the close of the Last Night of the Proms.
+In 2022, the event was cancelled due to the death of Queen Elizabeth II a few days earlier.
+In 2023, the arrangement was sung for the first time as God Save the King in honour of King Charles III.